 How is the service received by the customer?
 And what exactly does it include?

 In a description of the order, all contents should be mentioned in detail.
 Pre-installed software, for example, should be listed as well as the hardware itself.
 This way, your customers know that their order is complete.
 In addition, there is the instruction in the service ordered:

 How do I use the service?
 What do I need to know?
 Where can I find instructions or help?

 In your self-service portal, instructions or tutorials should be easy to find so that your customers can first help themselves as easily as possible before they contact your responsible customer service.

-An optimised ITSM ordering process offers services that are as simple as possible for you and your customers.
+An optimized ITSM ordering process offers services that are as simple as possible for you and your customers.
 Through a high degree of transparency, you create trust and avoid time-consuming queries.

 In order to achieve maximum customer satisfaction both within and outside the company, we recommend testing the ordering process by means of pilot operations before release so that errors can be eliminated directly if necessary.
 A bonus: With Serviceware Processes you can additionally manage your warehouse and your costs - across departments.

-Would you like to learn more about optimising your ITSM ordering process?
+Learn more about optimizing your ITSM ordering process.